Satoshi-Sh/meal-idea-pod/README.md

 ## Run Backend

 1. `cd backend`
-2. Set up the .env file according to the .sample_env
+2. Set up the .env file according to the .sample_env.
+You need to add your OPENAI_API_KEY.
 3. Install dependencies to your environment `pip install -r requirements.txt`
 4. `python app.py`